 The Conservative report states 480 London Taxi and minicab drivers were victims of violence in the past three years.
 The National Private Hire Association, which represents taxi drivers nationally, has said 65 private hire drivers have been murdered in the last 20 years, and reports drivers being attacked with guns, knives, baseball bats and hammers, set on fire and attacked with their own cars.

 The report gathers together a list of existing security measures in place as well as making recommendations for further safeguarding frontline workers.
 The assaults of the bus driver and Graham the taxi driver, as written above both took place outside the safety of their protected cabs.

 The report specifically advocates an increased use in affordable technology, such as Skyguard’s GPS devices, which helps bolster the security and protection of frontline workers – especially those who are mobile or may work alone.

 As Mr Evans’ report states “There are convenient and easy-to-use technologies on the market which can effectively monitor the safety of individual employees and raise the alarm in the event of an emergency.
 These could especially benefit mobile frontline staff such as people working in overground and train stations, and staff who work alone such as London Taxi drivers.”

 However, it’s worth noting that the report perhaps over-estimates the cost of a pilot scheme to be implemented for 100+ devices.
 With Skyguard’s devices starting from just £10 per month, costings for equipping appropriate staff as recommended in the report would be significantly less than the quoted £33,715.

-If you wish to find out more about Skyguard and how we already protect over 100 NHS Trust’s workers, frontline Fire Brigade staff and many other public sector employees, then visit our website here or you can even request a free trial of our GPS devices or mobile applications.
+If you wish to find out more about Skyguard and how we already protect over 100 NHS Trust’s workers, frontline Fire Brigade staff and many other public sector employees, then contact us here or you can even request a free trial of our GPS devices or mobile applications.